odoo/documentation/content/applications/inventory_and_mrp/inventory/routes/strategies/putaway.rst

 Setting up a Putaway Rule
 ==========================

-In some cases, like for a retail shop storing vegetables and fruits, we have to store products in different locations depending on several fatctors like frequency, size, product category, need to be in specific environment etc...
+In some cases, like for a retail shop storing vegetables and fruits, we have to store products in different locations depending on several factors like frequency, size, product category, need to be in specific environment etc...

 Let’s suppose there are one warehouse location *WH/Stock* with following sub-locations: